-It can be challenging that the computer, which you likely use to do at least some of your work, is the same place where you can check Facebook and email, handle bills, check the scores from last night’s game, and a million other little things.
-Meanwhile, your phone is constantly demanding your attention with its stream of beeps and dings.
+You probably use a computer to do at least some of your work.
+Unfortunately, that same computer is the place where you can look through Facebook and email, handle bills, check the scores from last night’s game, and do a million other little things.

-Set aside a time to address distractions — some people only check email once per day, or their phone once per hour — so that you can get past that nagging sensation and get back to work.
+Set aside a time to address distractions — some people only check email once per day, or their phone once per hour — so that you can stay focused on work.
 Consider turning off your phone’s ringer if you really need to go without being disturbed.

 4. Avoid pointless meetings